NFL Combine: RB prospects mimic Gurley, Barkley, Bell

 Walker ranked second in the nation with 1,636 rushing yards in 13 games last season for the Spartans.
 Despite his success as a runner, he totaled just 13 receptions.

-On Thursday, he listed Saquon Barkley of the New York Giants, Pro Football Hall of Famer LaDainian Tomlinson and veteran Adrian Peterson as the running backs he tires to emulate in his game.
+On Thursday, he listed Saquon Barkley of the New York Giants, Pro Football Hall of Famer LaDainian Tomlinson and veteran Adrian Peterson as the running backs he tries to emulate in his game.

 Barkley and Tomlinson each produced at a high level as pass catchers throughout their careers.
 Peterson's career success is mostly due to his dominance as a runner.